Onboard Google Cloud assets using a service account key

 复制 MD 格式

-Configure a Google Cloud Platform (GCP) service account key in Alibaba Cloud Security Center to automatically sync your GCP host assets.
-This process centralizes security management for your multicloud assets and reduces management complexity.
+Configure a Google Cloud Platform (GCP) service account key in Security Center to automatically sync GCP host assets to Alibaba Cloud's security protection system.
+This topic describes how to configure a GCP service account key to onboard host assets, helping you achieve centralized security management for multi-cloud assets and reduce security management complexity.

 Important

-The steps for the GCP console described in this topic are for reference only.
-For specific procedures, see the official GCP documentation.
+The GCP console operations described in this topic are for reference only.
+For detailed steps, see the official GCP documentation.

 Step 1: Create a service account and obtain a key